 You can listen to Anne’s full interview on the Serious Sellers Podcast here.

 Most of you in e-commerce are working hard to balance family time, Amazon business, and in most cases, your full-time careers.
 Finding a way to make enough money on Amazon to make the leap to e-commerce full-time is the goal of many.
 Still others have found a way to blend the three parts in a way that leads to a busy, yet very happy lifestyle.

-Our next Amazon seller, Yaixa has done exactly that.
-She’s a successful, full-time engineer who rolled out her best-selling product in the middle of a hurricane.
+Our next successful Amazon seller, Yaixa has done exactly that.
+She’s a successful, full-time engineer who rolled out her best-selling product in the middle of a hurricane and has become an Amazon success story.
 Now, while continuing to work as an engineer, her Amazon business is generating 180K per year on only five to six hours a week.

 Yaixa says that it was kind of an accident that she became an Amazon seller.
 After graduation and working as an engineer she returned home.
 Her mom said, “You know, there is a box of things that you got to take out, donate, or do something, but I don’t want that box in here anymore.”
 In the box she had Harry Potter books, and decided to try to sell them on eBay.